Litecoin is the world’s first altcoin, and like Bitcoin, it is also an open-sourced P2P digital currency.

 The Litecoin Association, a passionate group of volunteers who want to promote LTC, looks after LoafWallet’s maintenance.

-LoafWallet is an open-sourced HD wallet which allows you to restore your funds by using a 12-word backup seed key.
+LoafWallet is an open-sourced HD wallet that allows you to restore your funds by using a 12-word backup seed key.

-It also has an inbuilt feature which allows its users to purchase LTC via Coinbase and store them on Loaf Wallet.
+It also has an inbuilt feature that allows its users to purchase LTC via Coinbase and store them on Loaf Wallet.

 Loaf’s iOS mobile version is available for free on the Apple App Store!